 A five-part online series for funders on grassroots movements, international solidarity, and the climate crisis.

-In this five-part dialogue series, the CLIMA Fund and guest speakers from grassroots movements around the globe connected the dots across our global ecological and social crises, and how grassroots solutions are growing to meet the challenge.
-Each two hour session included presentation, dialogue, and breakouts that build on each other over the five online sessions.
+In this five-part dialogue series, the CLIMA Fund and guest speakers from grassroots movements around the globe connected the dots across our global ecological and social crises and how grassroots solutions are growing to meet the challenge.
+Each two-hour session included a presentation, dialogue, and breakouts that built on each other over the five online sessions.

 Co-Sponsors:

-Environmental Grantmakers Association, Confluence Philanthropy, Justice Funders, EDGE Funders Alliance, Human Rights Funders Network, Solidaire Network, New York Environmental Funders Network, and the Environmental Funders Network, Health and Environmental Funders Network
+Environmental Grantmakers Association, Confluence Philanthropy, Justice Funders, EDGE Funders Alliance, Human Rights Funders Network, Solidaire Network, New York Environmental Funders Network, the Environmental Funders Network, Health and Environmental Funders Network.

 April 28: What is ‘grassroots’?
 Why & how are grassroots movements the greatest hope for minimizing climate catastrophe?

 Unpacking what ‘grassroots’ can mean and how grassroots movements are uniquely needed & impactful in confronting the drivers of the climate crisis and building the political power & self-determination to respond.
-This will include showing how grassroots solutions are different from and overlapping with electoral solutions.
+This includes showing how grassroots solutions are different from and overlapping with electoral solutions.

 Speakers: